 Between 1997 and 2001, another series of minor works were undertaken in the carpark reserve, such as the introduction of pay and display, the addition of several disabled parking spaces, the inclusion of speed humps and the rationalisation of the space adjacent to the Pasadena.
 Though necessary, these changes also slightly reduced the available parking.

 From 1997 to 2007, the Management Plan underwent a series of revisions and many further options were explored, including an underground carpark in the reserve.

-In 2009, a new and more comprehensive Church Point Plan of Management (POM) was adopted by Pittwater Council.
+In 2009, a new and more comprehensive Church Point Plan of Management (POM) was adopted by the former Pittwater Council.
 This plan included a new vision for the centre of Church Point; a redesign of the existing overcrowded Commuter Wharf; the creation of an additional 60 parking spaces opposite the Commuter Wharf, with an option for an additional deck level (total 120 additional spaces); and the broadening of the green walkway in front of the main carpark reserve.
 The building of the additional infrastructure was supported in two large surveys of offshore residents and in discussions at several community meetings.

 Implementing the Church Point Plan of Management